AleksKutsenko/frontend-project-lvl1/README.md

 - Calculator.
 Arithmetic expressions to be evaluated.<br>
 - Progression.
 Search for missing numbers in a sequence of numbers.<br>
-- Definition of an even number.<br>
+- Even.
+Definition of an even number.<br>
-- Determining the greatest common divisor.<br>
+- GCD - greatest common divisor.
+Determining the greatest common divisor.<br>
-- Definition of a prime number.<br>
+- Prime.
+Definition of a prime number.<br>

 # Setup:
 - Install and update Node.js package.<br>